 A fellow hiker was airlifted out.
 An older fellow, over weight and burdened by a heavy looking pack, I had passed him 60 mins earlier.
-Observing him to be under a bit of stress, perhaps having bitten off more than he could chew (hell I think this myself sometimes too) I ask if he was alright.
-He indicated yes in a Rae ally gruff way and I just passed this off as grumpy old man syndrome before moving on.
-Then latter sitting down for a snack Miren comes passed as tells me this fellow had set off his beacon to call for a chopper.
+Observing him to be under a bit of stress, perhaps having bitten off more than he could chew (hell I think this myself sometimes too) I asked if he was alright.
+He indicated ‘yes’ in a really gruff sort of way and I just passed this off as grumpy old man syndrome before moving on.
+Then latter, sitting down for a snack Miren comes passed as tells me this fellow had set off his emergency beacon to call for a chopper.
 She said he basically had a dummy spit when she passed him, claiming a sprained ankle.
-We could work it out, he was only a mile from a house.
+We couldn’t work it out, he was only a mile from a house.
 We reckon he probably just wanted a dramatic exit.
-Sure enough 5 minutes latter a chopper goes screaming past, sets down and takes off again shortly after.
+Sure enough 5 minutes later a chopper goes screaming past, sets down and takes off again shortly after.

 The third – just the heat and how slow my pace had become in the afternoon heat.
 I have never drunk so much water in my life than on this journey.

 The fourth – the Paradise Cafe.
 Reaching the cafe just after lunch, many other hikers had gathered waiting out the heat.
 I had burger on my brain all morning and that is what I was getting.
 While it is too early to have developed true hiker hunger I still made quick work of lunch.
 One thing I like over here is in diners/cafes that I’ve been to so far you pay for a drink once and it’s bottomless refills, plus the quick attentive table service.
 I guess wait staff need to be if living off tips.